etcd-io/etcd/Documentation/learning/design-learner.md

 ![server-learner-figure-13](img/server-learner-figure-13.png)

+An operator may mark a learner node for automatic promotion to a voting member. `member add --learner --auto --min-progress 90` command adds a new learner, which will behave the same as a node added with `member add --learner`, except that the leader will automatically promote the learner to a voting member once it has caught up with the leader’s progress.

 In addition, etcd limits the total number of learners that a cluster can have, and avoids overloading the leader with log replication.
 Learner never promotes itself.
 While etcd provides learner status information and safety checks, cluster operator must make the final decision whether to promote learner or not.

 Features in v3.5